Hayes Engineering Operating Days

 Hayes Engineering & Homestead is most famous for the inventions of Ernest Hayes, who founded the property in 1895, it stands as a hub of early Kiwi ingenuity – and its Summer Operating Days bring that history to life, with the machinery at the Works fully operational.
 See and hear the amazing belt-driven engineering works in action, and marvel at the ingenuity and tenacity of Ernest and Hannah Hayes living and working in this isolated location.

-Property Manager Becky Reid says the operating days are always extremely popular with visitors and it gives the public the opportunity to see the machinery safely demonstrated, giving a real insight into how the factory worked as a successful commercial enterprise in remote Oturehua.
+Property staff say the operating days are always extremely popular with visitors and it gives the public the opportunity to see the machinery safely demonstrated, giving a real insight into how the factory worked as a successful commercial enterprise in remote Oturehua.

 Tours of the Engineering Works will be led by local Hayes’ guardian, Ken Gillespie who grew up near the Works and has had a life-long association with the place.
 You can then explore the other parts of the property and the Homestead at your own leisure.

 Visitors can also 're-wire' with a delicious Hayes Roast coffee from the Hayes café.
 There's plenty of parking for cars and cyclists.

 Beginning life as a small workshop for Ernest Hayes in 1895, Hayes Engineering grew into a business with a worldwide reputation by the 1930s, providing farmers with everything from wire strainers to windmills.

 - Sundays 7 February, 7 March, 4 April